vscholl/neon_veg_classify_species/README.md

 Install packages and define parameters for the other scripts.

 ### 2. Create tree features
-This script downloads NEON woody vegetation data from the API and loads it directly into R. A point and circular polygon feature is created based on each tree location and maximum crown diameter measurement.
+Download NEON woody vegetation data from the API and loads it directly into R. A point and circular polygon feature is created based on each tree location and maximum crown diameter measurement.
 These features are saved as shapefiles within the "data/data_output" folder.

 ### 3. Process tree features
-In this script, processing steps are applied to the tree features generated using in-situ NEON woody vegetation structure data:
+Processing steps are applied to the tree features generated using in-situ NEON woody vegetation structure data:

 1. Identical multi-bole entries are identified and excluded from subsequent analysis to remove duplicated points or polygons present in the raw data set.